eda-ricercatore/gulyas-scripts/notes/python.md

 		\cite[Chapter 6, section on "Generator Expressions," pp. 110]{Beazley2009}.
 	- Use **generator expression**s for efficient file processing
 		\cite[Chapter 6, section on "Generator Expressions," pp. 110]{Beazley2009}.
+	- Does not create a sequence-like object that can be indexed or operated like a list;
+		"however, a generator expression can be converted into a list using the built-in **list()** function"
+		\cite[Chapter 6, section on "Generator Expressions," pp. 110]{Beazley2009}.